 Having already learned key skills will make you highly desirable in a job interview, and it can give you a much-needed boost to stand out from the crowd.

 When talking about previous places of employment, there are certain things to emphasize in your response.

-- Discuss professional and personal skills you have learned
+- Discuss the professional and personal skills you have learned.

-There is a lot you learn with any job, but in order to avoid giving a lengthy, long-winded answer, you should just focus on a couple things that will help you in this new job.
+There is a lot you learn with any job, but in order to avoid giving a long-winded answer, you should just focus on a couple of key things.

 Mistakes You Should Avoid

 Misinterpreting the question can result in a less-than-stellar response, so plan ahead and avoid these common mistakes.

 - Avoid any complaints against a previous job.